devemg/randomAQ/README.md

 The app will automatically reload if you change any of the source files.

+You can find the android APK to download in this folder [Application APK](https://drive.google.com/drive/folders/1dXZHFMEaKaWdY_CDuSJff6SR0GCRcJmO?usp=sharing).

 ## Bugs and Issues
 Have a bug or an issue?
 Open a new issue here on Github.